wesleytian/wesleytian.com/posts/whitney.md

 Throb. <br> <br>

 Step.  <br>
-On the outside, I had my usual deadpan face, but internally I was screaming.
+On the outside, my face was deadpan, but internally I was screaming.

 If it had gotten much worse for us, we would've turned back for safety reasons, but since the swelling of blood of my head would reside after a few minutes at a certain altitude, and it was tolerable for Newton and Nori we continued onwards.

-While we were all suffering, Doug, on the otherhand, luckily experienced no symptoms whatsoever.
+While we were all suffering, Doug, on the other hand, luckily experienced no symptoms whatsoever.
 Apparently 40% of mountaineers don't experience AMS symptoms at 14,000 feet.
 Why?
 Nobody knows.

 ![img](/posts/snowfield.png)
 <center> *10:22 a.m. – The snowfield before the summit* </center>